rokopt/spec/src/architecture/m1/web-wallet-interface.md

 * Can un-bond funds to a list of validators
 * Can submit proposals
 * Can vote on proposals
+* Can follow up with the current and past proposals and their vote results

 ## Tech Stack
 ### Core Application